Bruce Occena: Activism

-While Occena was a student at the University of California, Berkeley, he was involved in the 1968 Third World Liberation Front strikes, commonly understood as essential to the establishment of Ethnic Studies in higher education.
-He was a major member of the Asian American Political Alliance (AAPA) and was one of its few Filipino members alongside Emil de Guzman, Trinity Ordona, and Lillian Fabros.
-He later was an educator at Berkeley, teaching a Philippine studies class.
+While a student at the Berkeley, Occena was involved in the 1968 Third World Liberation Front strikes, helped lead to the establishment of Ethnic Studies in higher education.
+He was a key member of the Asian American Political Alliance (AAPA) and, alongside Emil de Guzman, Trinity Ordona, and Lillian Fabros, was one of its few Filipino members.
+He later became an educator at Berkeley, teaching a Philippine studies class.
 AAPA's work centered on national and international solidarity against imperialism, basing their political views on Maoism.
-The students of AAPA worked to emphasize the importance of collective unity and understanding their community's needs, which in turn allowed their political power to grow substantially.

-He was part of the KDP's National Executive board.
+He was part of the KDP's National Executive Board.

-Following the Third World Liberation Front (TWLF) strikes for ethnic studies at San Francisco State College in 1968, young student activists at the University of California, Berkeley, were moved to support the cause.
-The core issue that solidified the Asian American Movement was diverse access to universities, particularly, the University of California.
-Occena was focused on the question of representation in the curriculum, especially for Asians.
-If the institution was responsive to this issue, student activists, such as Occena, would take measures such as meeting with chancellors, organizing walk outs, and other events on campus.
-The TWLF was a vehicle for AAPA's activism, as it heavily influenced a strong sense of solidarity for other communities of color and identification with Third World struggles in the resistance against institutionalized racism.

-Occena is notable as a founding member of the Katipunan ng mga Demokratikong Pilipino (KDP), and his participation in the Alaska Cannery Workers Association (ACWA).
-Additionally, he was part of the original team for the International Hotel struggle, a member of the Line of March (LOM), and was one of the first Americans who participated in the Venceremos Brigade to Cuba, where he began to develop Marxist–Leninist politics.
-Occena's influence continues to shape the present state of Asian American and multinational activist organizing.
+Occena was a founding member of the Katipunan ng mga Demokratikong Pilipino (KDP) and participated in the Alaska Cannery Workers Association (ACWA).
+He was also part of the original team for the International Hotel struggle, a member of the Line of March (LOM), and was one of the first Americans to participate in the Venceremos Brigade to Cuba, where he began to develop Marxist–Leninist politics.